alecdiaz1/rainify/readme.md

     - Log timestamp streamed, so later we can figure out how many streams a song/artist/label got for payouts

 ### Known Issues
-- If same song is added to queue multiple times, all occurrences are highlighted as currently playing.
-Removing one will also remove all occurrences in the queue
 - Songs will randomly stop playing.
 Probably has to do with file size and loading